Nullspace-Colombia/unray-bridge/README.md

 env = SingleAgentEnv(env_config, 'env_name')
 ```

 Now, we can use unray without problem.
-After creating the config for our algorithm (like PPO), we'll create our algorithm instance using the ```configure_algo``` function from our Unray object, which takes in two arguments: our algorithm config and the single agent environment instance
+After creating the config for our algorithm (like PPO) using RLlib, we'll create our algorithm instance using the ```configure_algo``` function from our Unray object, which takes in two arguments: our algorithm config and the single agent environment instance

 ```
 #Create Algo Instance